xsabatox/xsabatox/README.md

 ## About Me

 I'm Victor.
 I'm a [journeyman](https://en.wikipedia.org/wiki/Journeyman_(disambiguation)) developer.
-I'm  also a biologist with a master's in ecology and conservation biology.
+I'm  also a biologist with a master's in [Ecology, Conservation and Wildlife Management](https://www.ufmg.br/pos/ecologia/en/).
 I feel passionate about learning and love to geek out about all things tech related, specially vintage tech.

 ## Programming journey